Our Process

 Phase #4

-Development proceeds according to the order determined during Phase #1, based both on your business requirements and on which aspects of the system are required for others.
+Development proceeds according to the order determined during Phase #1, based both on your business requirements and on which aspects of the system depend on others.

 We meet regularly with relevant members of your organization for them to evaluate progress, provide course-correcting feedback, and learn about the system.
 The frequency of these meetings depends on the nature of the current work, varying from weekly or more to bi-weekly or monthly.